-After gathering data culminating years of 3D printing industry experience, we have developed proprietary technologies and processes allowing us to provide the highest quality 3D printing production and technology solutions available.
-Our Fulfillment & Design facilities are currently located in San Diego, California and Dallas, Texas – providing shipment worldwide.
+After gathering data culminating years of 3D scanning and printing industry experience, our 3D printing automation company has developed proprietary technologies and processes allowing us to provide the highest quality commercial 3D printing production and technology solutions available.
+Our fulfillment & design facilities are currently located in San Diego, California and Dallas, Texas– providing shipment worldwide.
 Contact us today to find out how we can help with your project or production line!

 Why choose SD3D Printing?

-We have developed proprietary processes and technologies which allow us to leverage fully automated 3D printing platforms to provide accurate and affordable rapid prototyping for both one-off prototypes as well as
+Our 3D printing automation company in San Diego has developed proprietary processes and technologies which allow us to leverage fully automated 3D Printing platforms to provide accurate and affordable rapid prototyping for both one-off prototypes as well as large production runs.

 Meet The Team

-SD3D is made up of engineers, designers, dog lovers, and wizards from various fields all coming together to improve 3D printing
+SD3D Printing is made up of engineers, designers, dog lovers, and wizards from various fields all coming together to improve commercial 3D printing services.

 David is an experienced manufacturing engineer, project manager and entrepreneur.
 With six years of direct experience in the automotive and industrial equipment industries as a manufacturing engineer and project manager, David understands the needs of the target client extremely well.
 Prior to co-founding SD3D, David worked at Aptera Motors as a project manager for over a dozen electrical and mechanical engineers.
 David later worked as a manufacturing engineer for the Large Compressor Set and Mechanical Drive (LCSMD) division for Solar Turbines.
 In this role David was solely responsible for fixing any design or manufacturing issues prior to hitting the assembly line on over $100 million worth of equipment annually.
 David holds a bachelor’s of science degree in mechanical engineering from San Diego State University and is EIT accredited with the California Board for Professional Engineers.